foclair/cetk/CONTRIBUTING.md

 ### Dependency management

 Dependencies are organized in the following files:
-TODO not all of these files exist here?

 | Filename                           | Contents                                                                  |
 | ---------------------------------- | ------------------------------------------------------------------------- |